-The implementation of PageRank in Appendix I used GroupBy and Join operators in DyradLINQ.
+The implementation of PageRank in Appendix H used GroupBy and Join operators in DyradLINQ.

 Page objects are used to store the structure of a web graph.
-Each element Page <url\id, <destination\url\list>> contains a unique identifier number page.key and a list of identifiers specifying all pages in the web graph that page links to.
+Each element Page <url_id, <destination_url_list>> contains a unique identifier number page.key and a list of identifiers specifying all pages in the web graph that page links to.
 We construct the DistributedQuery<Page> pages objects from adjacency matrix files with function BuildPagesFromAMFile().
-The rank object <url\id, rank\value> is a pair containing the identifier number of a page and its current estimated rank value.
+The rank object <url_id, rank_value> is a pair containing the identifier number of a page and its current estimated rank value.
 In each iteration the program joins the pages with ranks to calculate the partial rank values.
-Basically, it combines records from pages and ranks tables using a common keyword url\id.
-Then GroupBy() operator redistributedQuery<IGrouping<url\url\id, rank\value>>, where each IGroup represents a group of partial rank objects with all destination urls from one source URLs.
+Basically, it combines records from pages and ranks tables using a common keyword url_id.
+Then GroupBy() operator redistributes the calculated partial rank values across cluster nodes and returns the IGrouping objects, DistributedQuery<IGrouping<url_id, rank_value>>, where each IGroup represents a group of partial rank objects with all destination urls from one source URLs.
 The grouped partial rank values are summed up as the final rank values and are used as input rank values for the next iteration [23].
 In the above implementation, GroupBy() operator can be replaced by HashPartition() and ApplyPerPartition() as follows[24]: